 What are the nine pitfalls of university discussions?

-This is the third and final lesson about Group Discussions.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Group Discussions.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Remind the reader of the skills needed for group discussions